SaliElloh/arab-clothes-imag-classifcation/README.md

 9. Bag
 10. Ankle boot

-And each class has an equal number of examples, or images, for better training

-The 3 added clothing item classes in it are:
+The 3 clothing item classes that I've added are:

 11. Abaya
 12. Thobe
 13. Hijab

 Due to limited resources, only a 100 images of each class were collected.
 The images were collected from google, in .PNG format, then later converted in the code to fit the image format found in the fashion MNIST dataset.

+This includes preprocessing the data to be a 28x28 pixels, converting the images to greyscale, and normalizing the pixel values to be between 0 and 1.

 <!-- GETTING STARTED -->
 ## Getting Started